Analyzing JD.com's Unusual Options Activity | Benzinga

 Analyzing JD.com's Unusual Options Activity

-Shares of JD.com (NASDAQ:JD) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $72.67.
+On Thursday, shares of JD.com (NASDAQ:JD) saw unusual options activity.
+After the option alert, the stock price moved down to $70.52.

 - Sentiment: BULLISH